 You may well need at least $100 to open the savings account and a $200 minimum balance to avoid monthly fees.
 On most military installations, however, the financial institutions on-base will offer lower minimums or no minimums.
 Also, during Military Saves Week (in February each year) many of the on-base military banks and credit unions will offer specialized savings products for Military Savers.
-For more information about who participated in Military Saves 2012 click here.
-To join the Military Saver Community; Take the Military Saves Pledge.
+For more information about who is participating in Military Saves Week click here.
+To join the Military Saver Community: Take the Military Saves Pledge.

 How to Find Money to Save

 There are many places to find money to save.
 Start with the loose change that many people accumulate.
 Americans typically save more than $100 in loose change each year.
 Use this change to open and grow a savings account.
 If you receive a tax refund or Earned Income Tax Credit, use a portion of this money to begin or increase savings.
 Since the Tax Credits average nearly $2,000, you may be able to open a savings account and still have plenty of money to pay off debts or cover other expenses.
 Click here for more ideas of where to find money to save.